-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+After successful completion of this course, the students will be able to:

-CO1.
-Understand the fundamental concepts of AI in Healthcare sector.
+- CO1.
+Understand the fundamental concepts of AI in Healthcare sector. - CO2.

-- CO2.
 Understand the applications of AI in Healthcare specialties. - CO3.
 Demonstrate AI applications developed by corporate companies. - CO4.
 Demonstrate knowledge on future applications of Healthcare using AI. - CO5.
 Understand the principles of AI applications through case studies.

-UNIT-I: INTRODUCTION TO ARTIFICIAL INTELLIGENCE IN HEALTHCARE (8 Periods)
+UNIT I - INTRODUCTION TO ARTIFICIAL INTELLIGENCE IN HEALTHCARE (08 periods)